-The behavioral results of the room size rating task showed us that participants could not distinguish between the smallest BRIR compression factor (0.2) and the passive null, without echoes (see Results).
-Therefore, in the analyses, we did not use the passive null but compared passive echolocation to the baseline control null.
-The two contrast images corresponding to the subtractive effects of echolocation compared with null (active echolocation, active null; and passive echolocation, baseline) were used to create a paired t test at the group level to compare active and passive echolocation.
-Voxels exceeding an extent threshold of five contiguous voxels and a voxel-level height threshold of p < 0.05 corrected for multiple comparisons (false discovery rate [FDR]) (Genovese et al., 2002) were considered significant unless otherwise stated.

-Active echolocation only

-The active versus passive experiment randomly switched between active production of echolocation calls and passive listening to these calls.
-This task switching could have led to additional brain activation patterns that are not directly related to active or passive echolocation.
+314 additional variability in the experimental design.
+The complete silence null was not explicitly modeled.
+Head movement parameters were included as regressors of no interest.
+315 316 The behavioral results of the room size rating task showed us that participants could not distinguish between the smallest BRIR compression factor (0.2) and the passive null, without 317 318 echoes (see Results).
+Therefore in the analyses we did not use the passive null, but compared 319 passive echolocation to the baseline control null.
+The two contrast images corresponding to 320 the subtractive effects of echolocation compared to null (active echolocation - active null, and passive echolocation - baseline) were used to create a paired t-test at the group level to 321 322 compare active and passive echolocation.
+Voxels exceeding an extent threshold of five 323 contiguous voxels and a voxel-level height threshold of p < 0.05 corrected for multiple 324 comparisons (false discovery rate (FDR), (Genovese et al., 2002)) were considered significant 325 unless otherwise stated.
+Active echolocation only 326 327 The active vs. passive experiment randomly switched between active production of echolocation calls and passive listening to these calls.
+This task switching could have lead to 328 329 additional brain activation patterns that are not directly related to active or passive 330 echolocation.
 We therefore performed a second experiment, in which participants only performed active echolocation during fMRI data acquisition.
-Throughout this experiment, all subjects actively produced consistent echolocation calls and were familiar with the vocal excitation and auditory evaluation of BRIRs.

-Participants.
-The same participants that participated in the psychophysical experiment (see Room size discrimination) were recruited for this experiment.
+Throughout this experiment, all 331 332 subjects actively produced consistent echolocation calls and were familiar with the vocal 333 excitation and auditory evaluation of BRIRs.
+334 Participants 335 The same participants that participated in the psychophysical experiment (see Room size 336 discrimination) were recruited for this experiment.
+337 Setup, imaging parameters and procedure 338 The setup and the imaging parameters were the same as in the active vs. passive echolocation 339 experiment except that only active echolocation trials were presented.
+A single trial consisted